earthly/website/website/faq.md

 Both [Dagger](https://dagger.io/) and Earthly are open-source CI/CD frameworks that use BuildKit and containerization to improve the CI workflow.
 With both tools, you can run the CI or CD process locally, which is a big step forward from the world of needing to work with a centralized build process.

-The most fundamental difference between Earthly and Dagger is that through Earthly CI, Earthly forms a complete CI/CD platform optimized for the democratization of builds within the engineering team, and for unlocking team productivity at a level no other CI/CD platform can match.
-Earthly pipelines can be executed in Earthly CI, which allows CI/CD pipelines to run 2-20X faster than on any traditional CI.
+The most fundamental difference between Earthly and Dagger is that through Earthly Cloud, Earthly forms a complete build automation platform optimized for the democratization of builds within the engineering team, and for unlocking team productivity at a level no CI/CD platform can match.

 In terms of build specification, Earthly and Dagger differ in the following ways:

 - Earthly uses an `Earthfile` to specify a build in a format that takes inspiration from Dockerfiles, shell scripting, and Makefiles.
 As a result, if you know how to perform a step in your build process at the command line, you know how to do it in Earthly.
 - Dagger uses an SDK to configure build steps via general-purpose programming languages, such as Go and Python.